AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

     **Note:** The maximum performance of disks varies with instance families.
 A single instance of this instance family can deliver up to 200,000 IOPS.
 For higher storage I/O performance, we recommend that you use g6se.

--   Provides high storage I/O performance based on large compute capacity.
+-   Provides high storage I/O performance based on large computing capacity.

     **Note:** For more information about the storage I/O performance of the new generation of enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).

 -   Offers a CPU-to-memory ratio of 1:4.
--   Allows you to enable or disable Hyper-Threading.
+-   Allows you to enable or disable hyper-threading.

     **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).